-The normal periods of admission may be limited if your passport is about to expire, so make sure your passport has plenty of time left when you visit the U.S. consulate with it.
+The normal periods of admission might be limited if your passport is about to expire, so make sure your passport has plenty of time left when you visit the U.S. consulate with it.

 - A-1, A-2, G-1, G-2, G-3, G4 diplomats, government representatives, and staffs: "Duration of Status," (D/S), meaning you can remain in the U.S. for as long as U.S. Secretary of State continues to recognize you as a member of the diplomatic category.
 You do not need to apply to extend your stay.